MohammedCh/ironhack-project-1/README.md

 The is a simple browser based, client side game, built using HTML, CSS and Javascript.

 ## How to simply adjust game for your taste

 Just fork the repo, and edit the /javascript/index.js file.
 The code is written in a way to minimize manual work if the game needs to be edited.
 With very small edits you can change the entire code.
-Some examples include:
+Things that can easily change, but not limited to:
 - Difficulty/Speed
 - Speed change per level
 - Starting field